tisztamo/Junior/doc/web.md

 ![Web Interface](./screenshot.png)

-- **Generate & Copy Prompt button**: Click this to generate a task prompt based on your `prompt.yaml` file and copy it to your clipboard.
+- **Generate & Copy Prompt button (Green)**: Click this to generate a task prompt based on your `prompt.yaml` file and copy it to your clipboard.
+The copied prompt should be pasted to ChatGPT 4 or similar for execution.

-- **Paste & Execute Change button**: Paste the generated prompt into the input field and click this button to execute the changes.
+- **Paste & Execute Change button (Orange)**: Paste the response from the AI model (a shell script) into the input field and click this button to execute the changes.

-- **Roll Back to Last Commit button**: If you made a mistake or aren't happy with the changes, click this button to revert to the last commit.
+- **Roll Back to Last Commit button (Red)**: If you made a mistake or aren't happy with the changes, click this button to revert to the last commit.
+Please note, the rollback operation preserves the `prompt.yaml` file, but drops every change since the last commit, including new files created in the meantime, even if they were not created by Junior.

 - **Terminal**: Displays the output of your command execution.
 It's a simple console that shows the progress of the task.